| |

 like the heavy green caterpillar tanks

 carrying U.S. firepower.
-But they did it on the sly, behind their protocols,
+But they did it on the sly.
+Behind their protocols.

-without fanfare and as silently as the yellow polka dot butterflies
+Without fanfare and as silently as the yellow polka dot butterflies

 flitting ever about.

-Me good gentlemen, would be all puffed up, stoic and properly detached
+Me good gentlemen would be all puffed up, stoic and properly detached

-at my meetings and then discombobulated at night. in broad daylight,
+at my meetings and then discombobulated at night.

-i saw how they kept turf. it wasn't about love but domination. it was
+it wasn't about love but domination. it was about constructing 'ol walls

 (Facsimiles of the Statue of Liberty, soldiers and various women

-"i hold the flitting silence in my cupped hands. i look at you,
+"i hold the flitting silence

-waiting for your answer to what i've just said.
-But you haven't heard
+just said.
+But you haven't heard me."

 (Topaz moves towards the freeze-framed witless women in the room,